Welcome to Barbers Hill ISD!

 Established in 1929, the district has a rich tradition of community involvement and school pride.
 The fabric of the district’s story is interwoven with that of the petrochemical industry in our area, beginning with the discovery of oil in the early 1900s, through the development in the 1950s of the Mont Belvieu salt dome.
 The district continues to grow at a rate of 3-5% per year, as Houston expands eastward and our petrochemical industry neighbors expand to meet global natural gas and chemical demands.

-Barbers Hill ISD includes 8 campuses: one high school, two middle schools, two elementaries, one primary (first grade) campus, a kindergarten campus, and an alternative (disciplinary) campus.
+Barbers Hill ISD includes 8 campuses: one high school, two middle schools, two elementaries, one early childhood center, one pre-k center and an alternative (disciplinary) campus.

 We invite you to take a look at our most recent data and see why our motto is “Tradition of Excellence . . . by any measure!”

-The 2016 Texas Consolidated School Rating Report for Barbers Hill ISD, which includes a summary of district ratings, distinctions, financial ratings and the self-evaluated community engagement ratings, may be viewed here:
+The most recent academic report from the Texas Education Agency for Barbers Hill ISD, which includes a summary of district ratings, distinctions, financial ratings and the self-evaluated community engagement ratings, may be viewed here:

 BH Becomes District of Innovation

-Barbers Hill Board of Trustees voted in January to become a District of Innovation, for the purpose of flexibility in the start date for our school calendars.
-Under the current legislative mandate, BHISD would be required to start school at earliest on August 28, 2017, creating significantly unbalanced fall and spring semesters.
+Barbers Hill Board of Trustees voted in January, 2017 to become a District of Innovation, for the purpose of flexibility in the start date for our school calendars.
+Under the current legislative mandate, BHISD would be required to start school at earliest on the fourth Monday of August, creating significantly unbalanced fall and spring semesters.
 As a DOI, the district has more flexibility in selecting the start and end date for calendars, creating a more balanced instructional environment.
-The District Educational Improvement Committee (DEIC) will vote on the final calendar for the 2017-18 school year at their meeting February 8, following consideration of staff and parent calendar survey results.